quagly/autopsy-silicon-mac/README.md

 4. Test Rosetta / Apple Virtualization for AMD64

-`docker run -it --entrypoint /bin/sh --rm --platform linux/amd64 alpine` should provide a root shell
+`docker run -it --entrypoint /bin/sh --rm --platform linux/amd64 alpine` should provide a root shell.
+If no errors then success.  exit.

 5. Update docker-compose.yml
 Set bind mount absolute path on host system for file sharing